Branding a businessBy Tom Dougherty

 This is not only important in and of itself, but because it also raises the question: Do we need to do anything over and above what we already do to enable our brand/s for Top Line growth, in order to maximize our Mar Cap as well?

 Let us first look into what’s involved in maximizing a business’ Mar Cap.
-As this will help us identify what we need to do to ensure that the brand function works.
-Works not only for our Top Line, but also for our Mar Cap.
+This will help us identify what we need to do to ensure that the brand function works.
+Works not only for our top-line but also for our Mar Cap.

 Running a business and branding business